dannyrowlands/pb-test/README.md

 - using Git, Docker and the .env files each dev should able to quickly and easily configure this project to run on his/her chosen architecture without any issues.

 > Code version control and branch/development life-cycle
 - Git would be used for all versioning, this is something that has varied from place to place that I have worked.
-It is clear that goot versioning has to be observed at all times with appropriate branches being utilised for satelite/internal projects.
+It is clear that good versioning has to be observed at all times with appropriate branches being utilised for satelite/internal projects.
 It is also however important to keep the codebase as cohesive as possible.
 Many disparate repos for the same project/app can lead to massive conflict issues later.
 - Development life cycle would be dictated by the needs of the business.
 Flexibility is key and an ability to move quickly when change is required.

 > What could a deployment look like?
 (Infra/CI/CD)